-- · variations in the level of expenses related to our clinical trial and development programs; - addition or termination of clinical trials; - any intellectual property infringement lawsuit in which we may become involved; - regulatory developments affecting ADX-102 and our other product candidates; - our execution of any collaborative, licensing or similar arrangements, and the timing of payments we may make or receive under these arrangements; - nature and terms of stock-based compensation grants; and - · derivative instruments recorded at fair value.
+- · variations in the level of expenses related to our clinical trial and development programs; - addition or termination of clinical trials; - any intellectual property infringement lawsuit in which we may become involved; - regulatory developments affecting ADX-102 and our other product candidates; - our execution of any collaborative, licensing or similar arrangements, and the timing of payments we may make or receive under these arrangements; - · nature and terms of stock-based compensation grants; and - · derivative instruments recorded at fair value.

 If our quarterly operating results fall below the expectations of investors or securities analysts, the price of our common stock could decline substantially.
 Furthermore, any quarterly fluctuations in our operating results may, in turn, cause the price of our stock to fluctuate substantially.
+We believe that quarterly comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of our future performance.